jackw01/scanlight/README.md

 ##### 1. scan
 Scan all frames as RAW using fixed white balance and exposure.
 Exposure should be set such that none of the color channels are clipping.
 ##### 2. import
 Import scans into image editing software. **Use a linear RAW profile.** Apply lens corrections if necessary.
-Optionally, use Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom to compensate for any unevenness in the light source.
+Use Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom to compensate for any unevenness in the light source.
 ##### 3. d-min balance
 Neutralize the color of the minimum density (unexposed) areas of one negative, either by adjusting the white balance, adjusting the red, green, and blue channel max levels, or both.
 ##### 4. inversion